Bitnetix/Asterboard/README.md

 patterns.
 If the directory in step 1a does not exist, use step 1b.
 You do not need to perform both steps.

-1. Copy "asterisk" to logstash's patterns directory:
+1. Copy "asterisk" to logstash's patterns directory (most likely, it's the first option below, but use only one):
+   - cp asterisk /usr/local/nagioslogserver/logstash/patterns
    - cp asterisk /usr/local/nagioslogserver/logstash/vendor/bundle/jruby/1.9/gems/logstash-patterns-core-0.1.10/patterns
-   - cp asterisk /usr/local/nagioslogserver/logstash/patterns
 2. Log in to Nagios Log Server and go to "Administration" Go to "Global Configuration"
 	Add a filter called "Asterisk" with the following content: